 River Keepers and Moorhead Parks & Recreation are local advocates for exploring the Red River and teaching others about its importance.
 Their canoe and kayak rentals allow those people brave enough to see, experience, and enjoy the river fist-hand.
-For only $8/hour, lasting memories can be made and I guarantee you will paddle your way into a new perspective of the Red River.
+Lindenwood Park also provides rentals and river access, as well as an accessible launch.

 For group rentals (5+ vessels), please call Moorhead Parks & Recreation at 218-299-5340.